openplanet-nl/nadeoapi-docs/docs/live/leaderboards/surround.md

     - name: onlyWorld
       type: boolean
       description: Whether to only retrieve records from the world leaderboard
+    - name: zoneId
+      type: string
+      description: The desired zone to get records for
 ---

 Gets surrounding records for a score on a map's leaderboard.